cs2113-s23/cs2113-s23.github.io/j-units/J2-Polymorphism-Abstract-Classes.md

 1. `PerItemExpense` is-a `Expense` in the sense that it inherits from `Expense` and thus can be used *anywhere* that `Expense` is used.
 2. `PerItemExpense` has overwritten the functionality of `Expense` but keeps the same API, as in, it's a different implementation of how expenses are recorded and calculated, but it uses the same interface of calling `ask()` and encoding values in the description and the amount is retrievable via `getAmount()`.

 What this means, is that we **DO NOT** have to overwrite any new code in `ReportGenerator` to handle this new expense type.
 It already takes as input an array of `Expense`s -- `PerItemExpense` is an `Expense`.
-In the method, it uses `ask()` and `getAmmount()` to generator a report --- if it's a per-item expense, at the method call site, the per-item functionality will be used, and if it's a normal expense, the normal functionality will be used.
+In the method, it uses `ask()` and `getAmount()` to generator a report --- if it's a per-item expense, at the method call site, the per-item functionality will be used, and if it's a normal expense, the normal functionality will be used.
 In other words, the computer can know, at runtime, which is the correct method to call, based on the runtime type of the object as opposed to the compile time type of the object.

 We achieve the Nirvana of OOP in quite a simple non-trivial program.
 The `main()` method only changes like so